laohixdxm/6.828/lab/solutions/lab1.md

 The last instruction executed by the bootloader is a call into the kernel:
 `0x7d61:      call   *0x10018`.
-The address to call into is derived by reading the ELF header, specifically the `e_entry` field which contains entry point of the executable in question.
+The address to call into is derived by reading the ELF header, specifically the `e_entry` field which contains the entry point of the executable in question.

 The first instruction executed by the kernel is:
 `0x10000c:    movw   $0x1234,0x472`.
-This is confirmed by the `kernel.asm` file, which has `movw   $0x1234,0x472` as the first instruction, commented with 'warm boot', whatever that means.
+This is confirmed by the `kernel.asm` file, which has `movw   $0x1234,0x472` as the first instruction.

 - Where is the first instruction of the kernel?